 Date: 24/25 February 2018, where: Scotlandwell KY13 9GB

-Swarm Control (Classroom)
+Swarm Control (Classroom) SOLD OUT

 We will examine swarming theories in detail, including triggers and influences within the nest and the behaviour of honeybees in the lead up to swarming, on issue of a swarm, selection and re-locating to a new nest site and back in the parent nest.
 A greater understanding of the theories will equip students to pprevent and control swarms.
 We will compare and practice all of the main swarm control methods – Pagden, Demaree, vertical split, shook swarm, nuc making, etc. We also consider efficient and effective approaches to collecting swarms including the use of bait hives and personal and public safety.
 The course is classroom-based and does not use live colonies allowing us to practice specific manipulations without any distractions.

 Date: 21/22 April 2018, where: West Kilbride KA23 9EN